-3) If you have experienced taste changes, try a variety of foods to find out what works for you.
+- If there are taste changes, try a variety of foods to find out what works for you.
 You may find that cold foods and foods with little odor work best.
 For example, cottage cheese, cereals, cheesy entrees such as cheese ravioli and macaroni and cheese, or chicken or tuna salad may be tastier than beef.

-4) Use a prepared liquid oral nutritional supplement if nothing else works.
-These are available in cans at grocery stores, drug stores, and discount chains.
+- Use oral nutritional supplements if nothing else works.
+These are available at grocery stores, drug stores, and discount chains.
 All the supplements will vary in taste, so if you don't like the first one, try another brand.
-Also, adding milk or ice cream may make the supplement tastier.
+Also, blending with milk, fruit or frozen fruit, or ice cream may make the supplement tastier.

 Continue to monitor your blood sugar levels closely.
 Having good control of blood sugar levels will help with wound healing and may prevent infection.
 You may need to visit your doctor and a registered dietitian to help control blood sugar through diet and medication.